CodeZobac/Bottleneck-Ninja/README.md

 ## How It Works

-Bottleneck Ninja uses advanced algorithms to analyze the relationship between different hardware components in your PC build.
+Bottleneck Ninja uses advanced algorithms powered by AI to analyze the relationship between different hardware components in your PC build.
 It calculates potential bottlenecks where one component might be limiting the performance of others, then provides actionable recommendations to achieve optimal system balance.

 ## Contributing